rdwz/create-create-x/README.md

 ## Why?

-- ⚖️ **Built-in License selector** No need to worry about license things.
 - 🎩 **Template engine** You can use template strings in text files, file names, and folder names.
 - 💄 **Highly customizable** Can change caveat text, add extra command-line options.